Language

 Circle of Fifths

-Interactive Circle of Fifths for understanding key signatures, scales, diatonic chords, and chord progressions with audio playback.
+Interactive circle of fifths wheel for reading key signatures, scales, diatonic chords, and chord progressions with live audio playback.

 What Is the Circle of Fifths?

-Interactive Learning: This tool brings the Circle of Fifths to life.
-Click any key to instantly see its scale notes, diatonic chords, and key signature.
-Hear how chords sound individually or as part of common chord progressions — all generated directly in your browser.
+Click any key on the wheel to instantly see its scale notes, diatonic chords, and key signature.
+Hear individual notes, single chords, or whole chord progressions played back live — every sound is generated right in your browser.

 1

-The circle has three rings.
-The outer ring displays the 12 major keys, the middle ring shows their relative minor keys, and the inner ring indicates the number of sharps or flats in each key signature.
+The outer ring holds the 12 major keys, the middle ring shows their relative minor keys, and the inner ring lists the number of sharps or flats in each key signature.

 2